feathersjs/docs/real-time/socket-io.md

 ### Using uWebSocket for better performance

-[uWebSocket](https://github.com/uwebsocket/uwebsocket) is a web-socket server engine that provides better performace than the standard engine included with Socket.io.
+[uWebSocket](https://github.com/uwebsocket/uwebsocket) is a WebSocket server implementation that provides better performace and reduced latency.
 You may opt-in to using uWebSockets whenever you configure `feathers-socket.io`.

 ```
 $ npm install uws --save